-NOAA is expanding the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their current boundaries, as well as amending existing sanctuary regulations and adding new regulations.
-NOAA is also revising the corresponding sanctuary terms of designation and management plans.
+NOAA has expanded the boundaries of Cordell Bank National Marine Sanctuary (CBNMS) and Gulf of the Farallones National Marine Sanctuary (GFNMS) to an area north and west of their old boundaries, and amended and added new regulations.
+NOAA also revised the corresponding sanctuary terms of designation and management plans.

 NOAA considered the comments received during the public comment period in order to revise the final GFNMS (PDF, 3MB) and CBNMS (PDF, 2.4MB) management plans, final environmental impact statement (PDF, 14MB), and the final rule (PDF, 318KB).
 The environmental impact statement published in the Federal Register on Dec 19, 2014, followed by the final rule on Mar 12, 2015.
 The action is effective after a review period of 45-days of continuous session of Congress.
 Read the press release or visit the media resources page for more information.